ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 #### Optional: Change port mapping

-By default, DDEV will use ports 80 and 443.
+By default, DDEV uses ports 80 and 443.
 You can [set different ports](https://ddev.readthedocs.io/en/latest/users/usage/troubleshooting/#method-2-fix-port-conflicts-by-configuring-your-project-to-use-different-ports) with a command like the following:

 ```bash